LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-attributes.rst

    In your forked version of LaunchCode's `HelloASPDotNET <https://github.com/LaunchCodeEducation/HelloASPDotNET>`_, the starter code for this video is on the ``forms`` branch.
    The solution code for this video is on the ``attribute-routing`` branch.

+..
+TODO: Change repo name and update to final code wording on previous page.

 .. index:: ! attribute routing, ! attributes

 Attribute Routing - Text